xibosignage/xibo-manual/source/en/layouts_timeline.md

 A Playlist can consist of a **single item** (such as a company logo), or **multiple items** (such as an image slideshow).

 {tip}
-If you are using 1.8 please use the following link to the appropriate manual page for your version: [Playlists](layouts_playlists.html).
+If you are using 1.8 please use the following link: [Playlists](layouts_playlists.html).
 {/tip}

 A Region's Playlist is viewed/edited in the **Layout Timeline** window.
 Use the buttons to zoom through the timeline to see the full Playlist of content.